Disclosure: This post may contain affiliate links. If you purchase through these links, I may earn a small commission at no extra cost to you.

 Rice is something many Japanese people eat almost every day, and it is hard to imagine a meal without it.

-In Japanese cooking, rice is always served with other dishes.
-It plays a supporting role, but at the same time, it sits at the heart of the meal.
+In Japanese home cooking, it is often served alongside a main dish, soup and small side dishes.
+It may look simple, but it sits at the heart of the meal.

 If you are cooking Japanese food in Australia, the good news is that it is quite easy to find rice that works well.